anne-urai/lab_wiki/MeetingTemplate.md

 How are you doing?
 What's going on?

 ### Evaluation
 1. Check if/which previous goals and deadlines were met, and which remain open (why?)
+    - Go over GitHub project and Project log
 2. Are things generally going to everyone's satisfaction? _[discuss explicitly every few months]_

 ### Action points